 So why would a terminated employee consider surrendering their rights (also called “waiving their claims”)?
 The employee separation agreement usually stipulates that in exchange for waiving claims, released workers will receive benefits, a comprehensive severance package, and/ or other monetary sums in return.

-What to Include in your Employee Separation Agreement
+What Should an Employee Separation Agreement Include?

 Because the separation agreement is a legally-binding document, it must be enforceable and able to stand-up in court.
 For this reason, the document should be well thought-out and carefully worded, preferably by a business attorney or other qualified legal professional.